deckchairlabs/mesozoic/README.md

-Mesozoic takes your source files from `root`, copies those source files to `output` (preserving your project directory structure), transforms your JavaScript/TypeScript with [swc](https://swc.rs/), transforms your stylesheets with [ParcelCSS](https://github.com/parcel-bundler/parcel-css) and writes those resulting transformations to your `output` directory.
+Mesozoic takes your source files from `root`, copies those source files to `output` (preserving your project directory structure), transforms your JavaScript/TypeScript with [swc](https://swc.rs/), transforms your stylesheets with [Lightning CSS](https://lightningcss.dev/) and writes those resulting transformations to your `output` directory.

 ## API